Definite Articles in Spanish

-- If that same noun is plural (salsas ) the article is also plural (las salsas ).
+- If that same noun is plural (like salsas ) the article is also plural (las salsas ).

 Check out these examples with the different definite articles in Spanish.

-When a feminine singular noun begins with a stressed a, or ha sound, the masculine definite article is used instead of the feminine definite article to aide in pronunciation.
+When a feminine singular noun begins with a stressed a or ha sound, the masculine definite article is used instead of the feminine definite article.

 When the same noun is plural, the regular feminine article is used.